mosaicml/composer/docs/source/notes/resumption.rst

     trainer.fit()

-During resumption, there would be no local checkpoints, so the trainer would then look in the object store logger's provided bucket and artifact folder (`checkpoint-debugging/my_cool_run/checkpoints`) to find the latest checkpoint.
+During resumption, there would be no local checkpoints, so the trainer would then look in the object store logger's provided bucket and checkpoint folder (`checkpoint-debugging/my_cool_run/checkpoints`) to find the latest checkpoint.

 Example: Fine-tuning
 --------------------